 In order to reinforce European financial support for Roma inclusion, the new multiannual Financial Framework 2014-2020 makes it easier for EU countries to use EU funds for Roma integration.

 Funding opportunities directly managed by the European Commission can be found under the following programmes:

 - The Rights, Equality and Citizenship Funding Programme finances projects aimed at promoting equality and the rights of persons.

 - The Employment and Social Innovation (EaSI) programme is an EU-level financing instrument that promotes quality and sustainable employment, guarantees adequate and decent social protection, combats poverty and social exclusion, and fights to improve working conditions.

 - The Erasmus+ also supports projects, which develop lifelong learning measures for Roma integration through education and other social approaches.
-The programme is managed by the Directorate General EAC (Education and Culture).

 - The Public Health Programme regularly finances initiatives to fight against inequalities in access to health.

 - The Culture Programme also has an interest in funding projects that promote intercultural dialogue with Roma and other communities.

 Where can I find information on shared management?